Phases of Supersymmetric Ground States in $AdS_4$: BPS Black Holes with Two Independent Charges

-It is manifest that, when all parameters are real, the condition $r_+=r_*$ is necessary for solving the horizon equation $\Delta_r(r_+)=0$.
+if all the parameters are taken to be real.
+The first equation relates the parameter $q$ to $r_+$.
+The second equation imposes additional constraint which eliminates the variable $r_*$.
 The combination of this new condition and the formula \eqref{eqn:BPScon} for $a$ guarantees $q=(1+ag)r_+$.
 Therefore, the real BPS black holes in Lorentzian signature form a co-dimension two-surface in the parameter space $(m, a, \delta_1, \delta_2)$.
 These solutions were first written down in \cite{Cvetic:2005zi}, which can also be thought of as taking the appropriate supersymmetric limit of the solutions of \cite{Chong:2004na}.

 We can interpret the two parameter family of BPS black holes as a surface in the three dimensional space of all BPS configurations that is defined by the conserved charges $(J, Q_1, Q_2)$.
 In this context we refer to the BPS black holes as the black hole {\it sheet}.
 In Section \ref{sec:allowable} we will interpret the two parameter family of real BPS black holes as a surface in a space involving complex variables that we will refer to as the {\it real} black hole surface.